 Thank you for completing online enrollment.
-Before you leave for school be sure to look over this page for any optional forms you may need to print and fill out for enrollment day.
+Check this page for any optional forms you may need to fill out in order to complete your enrollment.
 We have included short descriptions for each form so it will be easy to see if the forms apply to you.

 The information the household adult provides on the application will be used for the purpose of determining eligibility and may be verified at any time during the school year by program officials.
 The information provided by the household adult on the application is confidential and will be used only for purposes of determining eligibility and verifying data.
 If you need any assistance in filling out the free and reduced application, please call your school office or the Food Service Office at 204- 4001.
 Our Office hours are 6:30am - 3:00pm, Monday through Friday.
 To apply for free or reduced price meals, households must fill out the application or the household income form in this link: mmsd.org/feewaiver (unless notified at the start of the school year that children are eligible through direct certification).
 If you do not have computer access, paper applications can be obtained at the school office, or you can call the food service office at 204-4001 for application assistance.
 The information provided on the application will be used for the purpose of determining eligibility and may be verified at any time during the school year by the school or school district.
 Applications may be submitted at any time during the year.